-What makes gorilla trekking worth the money is not just seeing the mountain gorillas but the stretched hiking through a labyrinth of growth that you probably have never seen before.
-The long mind-wandering journeys, smells, seemingly dark trails, and occasional life that springs up unexpectedly from the undergrowth.
+What makes gorilla trekking worth the money is not just seeing the mountain gorillas, but the stretched hiking through a labyrinth of growth that you probably have never seen before.
+The long mind-wandering journeys, smells, seemingly dark trails, and occasional life springs up unexpectedly from the undergrowth.

-Because we were earlier informed that there would be a group of rangers that protects the mountain gorilla family when we showed up, I was glad someone is here to protect my backpack and camera gear.
-I waved at them with a nod to acknowledge their presence.
+Because we were earlier informed that there would be a group of rangers that protects the mountain gorilla family when we showed up, I was glad someone is here to watch my backpack and camera gear, and I waved at them with a nod to acknowledge their presence.

-The two ranger groups: one with us and another that goes at the break of dawn to find the gorillas and direct our group to their location make the gorilla trekking worth the money.
+The two ranger groups: one with us and another that goes at the break of dawn to find the gorillas and direct our group to their location, making the gorilla trekking worth the money.
 That strategy makes sure everyone who has paid to trek into the jungle finds and sees the mountain gorillas.

 They’ve said that seeing a mountain gorilla is worth more than any other animal encounter in the African animal kingdom for the first time.

 Then, out of the blue, he stands up bipedally and does a rapid chest beat vibrating the whole jungle in deep drum sounds.
 You would think the Jungle tribe was coming down on the gorilla trekking group for trespassing.
 This is when I instinctively take those two forbidden steps — or three — to bolt.
-The ranger who had seen this coming holds and stopped me.
-The silverback also stopped within 10 feet.
+The ranger who had seen this coming held and stopped me, and the Silverback also stopped within 10 feet.

 As my heart explodes with fear and excitement, it’s explained that the Silverback (late Rafiki, killed in June 2020 by hunters) thought I was getting too familiar with his child.
-In my dopamine-filled photography moments, I had forgotten to keep the distance between us.
+I had forgotten to keep the distance between us in my dopamine-filled photography moments.
 I think I peed my pants a little!

 With all the gorilla family members spread over a 50-meter open forest space, munching away at every plant near them, mothers watching over their young ones while the juveniles tested their muscle strength jumping off soft branches, we were all engrossed in the moment’s passing.

-I was so interested in the communication between them, so I moved closer to the guide to catch his explanations.
-Females used touch to share affection, Wilber the guide explained.
+I was so interested in their communication, so I moved closer to the guide to catch his explanations.
+Females used touch to share affection, Wilber, the guide, explained.
 While one uses it to offer an invitation to the other, I noticed, as Wilber pointed out.

-“It’s an obvious conversation, one goes over to the other and says ‘hi’ and then starts to move away, and the other one says ‘no, don’t go.’
+“It’s an obvious conversation, one goes over to the other and says ‘hi’ and then starts to move away, and the other says ‘no, don’t go.’
 The first one says, ‘well, I’m going, but why don’t you come with me,’ not necessarily in those words, but the gestures and the expressions of desire show it all.
 I don’t think it’s anthropomorphism to read that intent.
-What they’re saying to each other is clear from the gestures; it’s non-verbal communication.”
+What they say to each other is clear from the gestures; it’s non-verbal communication.”

 Some of the readers may be interested in taking this trip and have some questions.
 These are some of the questions, with the help of my trip manager, I’m able to answer.

-Get the best dose of gorilla trekking experience in Bwindi Impenetrable National Park in the southwestern of Uganda, just north of the border with the Democratic Republic of Congo (DRC) and Rwanda.
-Bwindi protects more than half of the world’s mountain gorillas and has 19 gorilla groups habituated for tourism that make gorilla trekking worth all the money travelers spend on permits and accommodation.
+Get the best dose of gorilla trekking experience in Bwindi Impenetrable National Park in southwestern Uganda, just north of the border with the Democratic Republic of Congo (DRC) and Rwanda.
+Bwindi protects more than half of the world’s mountain gorillas and has 19 gorilla groups habituated for tourism, making gorilla trekking worth all the money travelers spend on permits and accommodation.